Videodrome: Plot

 Max Renn is the president of CIVIC-TV, a Toronto UHF television station specializing in sensationalist programming.
-Harlan, the operator of CIVIC-TV's unauthorized satellite dish, shows Max Videodrome, a plotless show apparently being broadcast from Malaysia which depicts anonymous victims being violently tortured and eventually murdered.
-Believing this to be the future of television, Max orders Harlan to begin unlicensed use of the show.
-Nicki Brand, a sadomasochistic radio host who becomes sexually involved with Max, is aroused by an episode of Videodrome, and goes to audition for the show when she learns that it is being broadcast out of Pittsburgh, but never returns.
-Max contacts Masha, a softcore pornographer, and asks her to help him find out the truth about Videodrome.
-Through Masha, Max learns that not only is the footage not faked, but it is the public "face" of a political movement.
-Masha further informs him that the enigmatic media theorist Brian O'Blivion knows about Videodrome.
+Harlan, the operator of CIVIC-TV's unauthorized satellite dish, shows Max Videodrome, a plotless show purportedly broadcast from Malaysia depicting victims being violently tortured and eventually murdered.
+Believing this to be the future of television, Max orders Harlan to begin recording the Videodrome broadcasts.

+Nicki Brand, a sadomasochistic radio host who becomes sexually involved with Max, is aroused by an episode of Videodrome.
+Upon learning it is actually broadcast out of Pittsburgh, she goes to audition for the show but never returns.
+Max contacts Masha, a softcore pornographer, and asks her to help him investigate Videodrome.
+Masha informs Max that the footage is real and is in itself a philosophical movement, though Max remains skeptical, and that the enigmatic media theorist Brian O'Blivion knows about Videodrome.

-Max tracks down O'Blivion to a homeless shelter where vagrants are encouraged to engage in marathon sessions of television viewing.
-He discovers that O'Blivion's daughter Bianca runs the mission, intending to help realize her father's vision of a world in which television replaces every aspect of everyday life.
-Later, Max views a videotape in which O'Blivion informs him that Videodrome is a socio-political battleground in which a war is being fought to control the minds of the people of North America before being garrotted by Nicki; Max then hallucinates that Nicki speaks directly to him and causes his television to undulate as he kisses the screen.
-Disturbed, Max returns to O'Blivion's homeless shelter.
-Bianca tells him Videodrome carries a broadcast signal that causes the viewer to develop a malignant brain tumor.
-O'Blivion helped to create it as part of his vision for the future, and viewed the hallucinations as a higher form of reality.
-When he found out it was to be used for malevolent purposes, he attempted to stop his partners; they used his own invention to kill him.
-In the year before his death, O'Blivion recorded tens of thousands of videos, which now form the basis of his television appearances.
+Max tracks down O'Blivion to a homeless shelter where vagrants engage in marathon sessions of television viewing.
+He discovers that O'Blivion's daughter, Bianca, runs the mission, aiding her father's vision of a world where television replaces everyday life.
+Later, Max views a videotape of O'Blivion explaining that Videodrome is a socio-political battleground in which a war is being fought to control the minds of the people of North America.
+Max then hallucinates Nicki speaking directly to him, causing his television to undulate as he kisses the screen.
+Disturbed, Max returns to O'Blivion's shelter.
+Bianca tells him that Videodrome carries a broadcast signal that gives malignant brain tumors, which O'Blivion considers part of his vision, believing hallucinations are a higher form of reality.
+When O'Blivion found out it was to be used for malevolent purposes, he attempted to stop his partners, only to be killed by his own invention.
+In the year before his death, O'Blivion recorded thousands of videos, which now form the basis of his television appearances.